Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection: Related Works

-Recent CNN based object detectors can generally be categorized into two-stage and single stage.
+\textbf{Object Detection.} Recent CNN based object detectors can generally be categorized into two-stage and single stage.
 One of the first two-stage detector is RCNN \cite{girshick2014rich}, where selective search \cite{uijlings2013selective} is used to generate a set of region proposals for object candidates, then a deep neural network to extract feature vector of each region followed by SVM classifiers.
 SPPNet \cite{he2014spatial} improves the efficiency of RCNN by sharing feature extraction stage and use spatial pyramid pooling to extract fixed length feature for each proposal.
 Fast RCNN \cite{girshick2015fast} improves over SPPNet by introducing an differentiable ROI Pooling operation to train the network end-to-end.
 Faster RCNN \cite{ren2015faster} embeds the region proposal step into a Region Proposal Network (RPN) that further reduce the proposal generation time.
 R-FCN \cite{dai2016r} proposed a position sensitive ROI Pooling (PSROI Pooling) that can share computation among classification branch and bounding box regression branch.
 Deformable ConvNets (DCN) \cite{dai2017deformable} further add deformable convolutions and deformable ROI Pooling operations, that use learned offsets to adjust position of each sampling bin in naive convolutions and ROI Pooling, to Faster RCNN.
 Feature Pyramid Networks (FPN) \cite{lin2017feature} add a top-down path with lateral connections to build a pyramid of features with different resolutions and attach detection heads to each level of the feature pyramid for making prediction.
 Finer feature maps are more useful for detecting small objects and thus a significant boost in small object detection is observed with FPN.
 Most of the current state-of-the-art object detectors are two-stage detectors based of Faster RCNN, because two-stage object detectors produce more accurate results and are easier to optimize.
 However, two-stage detectors are slow in speed and require very large input sizes due to the ROI Pooling operation.
 Aimed at achieving real time object detectors, one-stage method, such as OverFeat \cite{sermanet2013overfeat}, SSD \cite{liu2016ssd,fu2017dssd} and YOLO \cite{redmon2016you,redmon2017yolo9000}, predict object classes and locations directly.
 Though single stage methods are much faster than two-stage methods, their results are inferior and they need more extra data and extensive data augmentation to get better results.
+Recently, there advances a new group of one-stage object detectors named anchor-free methods.
+One type of anchor-free methods~\cite{Law_2018_ECCV,zhou2019bottom,duan2019centernet,zhou2019objects,cheng2019panoptic_1,cheng2019panoptic_2} are motivated by human pose estimation~\cite{cao2017realtime,papandreou2017towards,cheng2019bottom}.
+They first define ``keypoints'' for an object (\eg center point~\cite{zhou2019objects,cheng2019panoptic_1,cheng2019panoptic_2}, corner point~\cite{Law_2018_ECCV} or extreme point~\cite{zhou2019bottom}) and regress to the object bounding box.
+Another type of anchor-free methods~\cite{tian2019fcos,zhu2019feature} are motivated by fully convolutional networks (FCN) for semantic segmentation~\cite{long2015fully,deeplabv3plus2018,cheng2019spgnet}.
+They directly predict the bounding box on every pixel that belongs to an instance.
 Our paper follows the method of two-stage detectors \cite{girshick2014rich,girshick2015fast,ren2015faster}, but with a main focus on analyzing reasons why detectors make mistakes.